Alien Logo

 Alien Logo 1979

-Black letters resonate with the color of the alien-xenomorph and the background of space outside the spaceship’s windows.
-They are associated with horror and night.
+Black letters resonate with the alien xenomorph’s color and the space beyond the spaceship’s windows.
+They are associated with horror and the night.

 1986